-Exporting goods, data or technology without the appropriate government approvals can result in the loss of export privileges and the imposition of both civil and criminal penalties.
+Exporting goods or technology without the appropriate government approvals can result in the loss of export privileges and the imposition of both civil and criminal penalties.
 Be careful whenever you are considering a potential export-the rules are complex.
-Be sure to consult the Global Compliance and Ethics team for OFAC/SDN procedures for screening third parties, if you have any questions fabout the end user or destination, or for information about the application of export control laws to Dun & Bradstreet, its products and services.
+Be sure to consult the Compliance team for OFAC/SDN procedures for screening third parties, if you have any questions about the end user or destination, or for information about the application of export control laws to Dun & Bradstreet, its products and services.